Latest CHPPN Practice Tests

 3. Ventricular septal defect

-ole allows blood to flow between the ventricles, causing an increase load for the heart.
-The severity of VSD can vary, and it may close on r require surgical intervention.
-Symptoms may include poor feeding, re to thrive, rapid breathing, and increased susceptibility to respiratory tions.
+Explanation: Ventricular septal defect (VSD) is a cardiac condition characterized by a "hole" in the wall (septum) separating the heart's ventricles.
+This hole allows blood to flow between the ventricles, causing an increase in workload for the heart.
+The severity of VSD can vary, and it may close on its own or require surgical intervention.
+Symptoms may include poor feeding, failure to thrive, rapid breathing, and increased susceptibility to respiratory infections.

-ch of the following pulmonary conditions is characterized by chronic mmation and narrowing of the airways?
+Which of the following pulmonary conditions is characterized by chronic inflammation and narrowing of the airways?

 Answer: B